Ozark Air Lines Flight 982

 Ozark Air Lines Flight 982 was a regularly scheduled flight on December 27, 1968, originating from Sioux Falls Regional Airport to O'Hare International Airport connecting through Sioux Gateway Airport that crashed shortly after takeoff.
-The plane struck the ground about 500 feet beyond the end of the runway and came to a stop about 1200 ft from the end of the runway.
+The McDonnell Douglas DC-9 struck the ground about 500 feet beyond the end of the runway and came to a stop about 1200 ft from the end of the runway.
 Thirty-five of the flight's 64 passengers and four crew members were taken to area hospitals, mostly for treatment of minor cuts and scratches.

 Background

 Ozark Airlines began service in Sioux City on August 9, 1955.
 It was the first crash of a DC-9 jetliner for Ozark since the beginning of their use on July 8, 1966.

 Aircraft

 The aircraft involved in the accident was a year old Douglas DC-9-15, registered N974Z.
 The aircraft had accumulated 3,458 flight hours.

 Crew

 The flight was piloted by captain Patrick G. Sweeney, who was 48, and had 19,145 flight hours, and had 63 on the DC-9.
 The copilot was John T. Schmeltz, being 33 at the time of the crash.
 He had 6,048 flight hours, with 20 being on the type.